Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Reflection.md

-# Screen Space Reflection
+# Reflection

-The **Screen Space Reflection** (SSR) override is a High Definition Render Pipeline (HDRP) feature that uses the depth and color buffer of the screen to calculate reflections.
+The **Reflection** (SSR) override is a High Definition Render Pipeline (HDRP) feature that uses the depth and color buffer of the screen to calculate reflections.
 For information about how SSR works in HDRP, see the [reflection documentation](Reflection-in-HDRP.md#ScreenSpaceReflection).

-HDRP implements [ray-traced reflection](Ray-Traced-Reflections.md) on top of this override.
+HDRP implements [ray-traced reflection](Ray-Traced-Reflections.md) (RTR) on top of this override.
 This means that the properties visible in the Inspector change depending on whether or not you enable ray tracing.

 ## Enabling Screen Space Reflection